 110 Finite Mathematics (FR) Topics to be selected from solving systems of linear equations using Gaussian and Gauss-Jordan Elimination, matrix algebra, linear programming, probability, mathematics of finance, statistics, and Markov chains.
 Will not count toward the major or minor in mathematics.
 Prerequisite: two years of high school algebra and one year of high school geometry.
 Offered each semester.

-161 Calculus I (FR) Beginning calculus: A rigorous study of limits, continuity and differential calculus.
-Differential calculus of functions of one variable.
+161 Calculus I (FR) Beginning calculus: A rigorous study of limits, continuity and differential calculus of functions of one variable.
 Prerequisite: four years of high school mathematics including trigonometry.
 Offered each semester.

 162 Calculus II (FR) Further topics in one variable calculus: introduction to integration, applications of the definite integral, techniques of integration.
 Prerequisite: 161.
 Offered each semester.

 200 Techniques of Mathematical Proof (W) Writing mathematical proofs.
 Topics to include naive set theory, indexing sets (including arbitrary indexing), relations, equivalence relations, functions, function inverses and inverse images, composition of functions, induced functions on power sets, finite and infinite sets, countable sets, mathematical induction.
-Prerequisite: 135, and 161 or 165, or consent of the instructor.
+Prerequisite: Consent of the instructor.
 Offered each semester.

 264 Calculus IV Integral calculus of functions of several variables and vector fields, including Green's, Gauss,' and Stokes' Theorems.
 Prerequisite: 263.
 Offered each spring.